xrdocs/cloud-scale-networking/_tutorials/2018-07-12-security-acl-on-ncs5500-part1.md

 ### Edition

-When using traditional / "flat" ACL, it's possible to edit the ACEs in-line.
+When using traditional / "flat" ACLs, it's possible to edit the ACEs in-line.
+That means the ACL can be attached to interfaces, it's not needed to remove the ACL for the port to be able to edit it.
 But when using object-groups (defined in a following section), it's an atomic process where the new ACE replaces the existing one.
+It's logic considering that an object-based ACL is actually expanded in the iTCAM and the modification in a single line can be reflected in many lines changed in the hardware.

 ### Range

-We support range statement
+We support range statement but only with the limit of 23 range-IDs.

 ipv4 access-list test-range-24
 10 permit tcp host 1.2.3.4 range 130 150 host 2.3.4.5